Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 When you use **Cauterising Flame**{ .inl }, conditions such as Charmed or Frightened instantly ends.
 Your **:class-abl-rage: Rage** is also extended this way.

 **Smite of Origin: Flame Blitz**{ .inl }
 After you use **Smite of Origin**{ .inl }, you can Teleport up to 15 feet to an unoccupied space you can see.
-After you teleport, each creature of your choice within 5 feet of the space you appear in takes **:dmg-fire: Fire**( .dmg-fire ) damage equal to one roll of your Maledict Die (this teleport does not expend Maledict Die).
+After you teleport, each creature of your choice within 5 feet of the space you appear in takes **:dmg-fire: Fire**{ .dmg-fire } damage equal to one roll of your Maledict Die (this teleport does not expend Maledict Die).

 **Flames of Creation: Supernal Force**{ .inl }
 Creature that fails the saving throw of your **Flame of Creation**{ .inl } have the Prone condition.